ni/measurement-plugin-integration-example-python/examples/SourceAndMeasure/README.md

 - Ensure that you have the `ni-measurement-plugin-sdk-service` installed in your machine or virtual environment.
 - Execute the `sequence.py` file directly.
-- After execution, the results will be logged in `logs\` directory.
+- After execution, the results will be logged in `logs\` directory, which will get created in the current working directory.